 We do not intend to provide transitional relief for any of the rules which we have proposed specifically for firms or funds in the regime – as specified on this page.

-The Government has published draft legislation for the financial services contracts regime (FSCR).
-If the UK leaves the EU without a withdrawal agreement, this will enable firms who do not enter the temporary permissions regime to wind down their UK business in an orderly fashion.
+The Government has established the financial services contracts regime (FSCR) via the Financial Services Contracts (Transitional and Saving Provision) (EU Exit) Regulations 2019 If the UK leaves the EU without a withdrawal agreement, the FSCR will enable firms who do not enter the temporary permissions regime to wind down their UK business in an orderly fashion.

 The FSCR will automatically apply to EEA passporting firms that do not notify us that they wish to enter the temporary permissions regime, but have pre-existing contracts in the UK which would need a permission to service.